Frankr22/Machine-Learning-for-Oesophageal-Cancer-Diagnosis/README.md

 - Tableau for data visualizations
 - Streamlit for frontend web development

+## Future Work
+- Explore unsupervised learning and deep learning models to imporve the model
+- Increase the size of the dataset
+- Deploy the web application on a cloud platform, such as Google Cloud or Amazon AWS

+## Contributors
+This project was developed by Robert Franklin (GitHub username: Frankr22), Marisa Duong (GitHub username: MarDuo2022), Brianna O'Connor (GitHub username: borruu) as part of their capstone project for their data analytics course.
+They welcome contributions from other data scientists, machine learning enthusiasts, and medical professionals who are interested in improving the diagnosis of esophageal cancer.

 ## References
+- Data Source: Shah AK, et al. (2018) Evaluation of Serum Glycoprotein Biomarker Candidates for Detection of Esophageal Adenocarcinoma and Surveillance of Barrett's Esophagus.
+Mol Cell Proteomics 17(12):2324-2334. doi:10.1074/mcp.RA118.000734
 - Scikit-learn documentation: https://scikit-learn.org/stable/documentation.html
 - Python Pandas documentation: https://pandas.pydata.org/docs/
 - Tableau documentation: https://help.tableau.com/current/guides/get-started-tutorial/en-us/get-started-tutorial-home.htm
 - Streamlit documentation: https://docs.streamlit.io/en/stable/

-## Contributors
-This project was developed by Robert Franklin (GitHub username: Frankr22), Marisa Duong (GitHub username: MarDuo2022), Brianna O'Connor (GitHub username: borruu) as part of their capstone project for their data analytics course.
-They welcome contributions from other data scientists, machine learning enthusiasts, and medical professionals who are interested in improving the diagnosis of esophageal cancer.